 Another factor driving SQ stock for the longer term?
 An increasing number of Americans are going cashless.
 According to a CNBC report late-last year, 50% of surveyed individuals reported they only carry cash half of the time they’re out and about.
 Those that do carry cash usually hold $50 or less.

 Logically, this means we should see fewer cash-only businesses moving forward.
 And the types of businesses that would have once been cash only will likely gravitate towards Square’s unique and convenient solution.
-Despite SQ stock pulling back from September highs, it still has significant potential.
+Despite SQ stock’s bumpy year, it still has added nearly 10% since January.

 Control4 specializes in home-automation solutions, providing clients with interconnectivity benefits along with security.
 Given that anything can happen these days, people love the peace of mind of having an integrated smart-home system.